VaheZilabyan/financialManager/README.md

 ### User Mode

 - **Sign Up / Sign In**: New users can create an account, and existing users can log in.
-- **Transaction Management**: Users can record transactions as income or expense.
+- **Transaction Types**: Users can record transactions as income or expense.
-- **Transaction Types**: Choose between income and expense, enter the amount, and add the transaction.
+- **Add New Transaction**: Choose between income and expense, enter the amount, and add the transaction.
 - **Settings**:
   - Change password.
-  - Change the theme (including a dark mode).
+  - Change the theme.
 - **Export Transactions**: Save transactions to a .csv file.
 - **Visual Representation**: View income and expense diagrams using JFreeChart.